Niolon/XHARPy/docs/source/library/library_f0j.rst

     successful for the calculation of atoms disordered on special positions.
 Can not be used with if symm_equiv is 'individually', by default {}
+  - pw_in_file (str): Filename for the input file of the pw.x scf calculation
+  - pp_in_file (str): Filename for the input file of pp.x
+  - pw_out_file (str): Filename for the output file of the pw.x scf calculation
+  - pp_out_file (str): Filename for the output file of pp.x

 K-points are organised into their own entry 'k_points' which is a dict 'mode' is the selection mode, and 'input' is the output after the